 ●Medications may decrease fertility in men.
 As examples, methotrexate and sulfasalazine can cause reversible oligospermia.
 In addition, sulfasalazine is also associated with reduced sperm motility and abnormal sperm morphology [6-8].

 ●Surgery may impact fertility in patients with IBD.
 Proctocolectomy in men may lead to impotence or ejaculatory difficulties .
 Restorative proctocolectomy with ileoanal anastomosis has been associated with dyspareunia and a reduction in fertility due to scarring and formation of adnexal adhesions [2,10,11].
-(See "Operative management of Crohn disease of the small bowel and colon", section on 'Operative management' and "Surgical management of ulcerative colitis", section on 'Surgical options'.)
+(See "Operative management of Crohn disease of the small bowel, colon, and rectum", section on 'Choosing a procedure' and "Surgical management of ulcerative colitis", section on 'Surgical options'.)

 PRECONCEPTION COUNSELING — Preconception counseling offers an opportunity for the clinician to address specific patient concerns regarding the risk of transmission of inflammatory bowel disease (IBD) to their offspring, to optimize control of disease activity and nutritional status, avoid inappropriate medication cessation, and discontinue medications that may adversely affect pregnancy.
 (See "The preconception office visit".)